-After being researched by Japanese scientists, PSK extract was approved in the 1980's as a medical drug to be used for treating several types of cancers.
-Evidence in human clinical trials using PSK indicates anti-tumor activity particularly for stomach, esophageal, lung and breast cancers.
+After being researched by Japanese scientists, PSK extract was approved in the 1980's as a medical drug to be used for treating several types of "C" issues.
+Evidence in human clinical trials using PSK indicates anti-tumor activity particularly for stomach, esophageal, lung and breast issues.

 In addition, other small polypeptides as well as versicolor polysaccharide (VPS) are also known to have beneficial results on inhibiting certain cancerous tumor growths.

 Turkey tail mushroom also contains the polysaccharide referred to as PSP, a

 potent anti-viral agent that works primarily as a "biological response